Redacted (film): Critical response

-However, Kyle Smith gave the movie a three-star (out of four) rating, saying, "(It) is a piece of anti-war propaganda whose aims I don't agree with, but it jolted me nonetheless." reviewer Roger Ebert of the Chicago Sun Times gave it 3 and 1/2 stars (out of 4), stating that "the film is shocking, saddening and frustrating".
+Roger Ebert of the Chicago Sun Times gave it 3 and 1/2 stars (out of 4), stating that "the film is shocking, saddening and frustrating".
 In a critical piece about the depiction of war by Hollywood, journalist John Pilger described the film as "admirable".

 On the review aggregator Rotten Tomatoes, the film has a 45% approval rating based on 109 reviews, with an average score of 5.29/10.
 The site's consensus reads: "Despite DePalma's obvious commitment to the material and passion for the issues at hand, Redacted suffers from stereotypical characters and a forced faux-doc style".
 On Metacritic, the film had an average score of 52 out of 100, based on 30 reviews.
 The French film magazine Cahiers du cinéma chose it as the best film of 2008.

 Box office

 In spite of its modest budget, the film was a box office disaster.
 On the weekend of its U.S. release the movie was viewed by approximately 3,000 people, grossing only $25,628.
 Brandon Gray, publisher of Box Office Mojo, said the low per-theater ratio made the film a flop for De Palma.
-Richard Johnson ran an article titled "De Palma Iraq flick bombs".
 The Daily Telegraph also said that the theatrical release had "bombed" in the U.S. Total U.S. gross amounted to only $65,388.
 International release added $716,053 for a total worldwide gross of $781,441.
 The film's budget was $5 million.

 Controversies

 Relation to the real life incident

-De Palma has been criticized for not including the fact that all of the soldiers involved in the real-life Mahmudiyah killings were prosecuted for the rape and murders perpetrated.
+De Palma has been criticized for not including that all of the soldiers involved in the real-life Mahmudiyah killings were prosecuted for the rape and murders perpetrated.
 The film ends with an official investigation underway, and does not depict a trial or conviction.
 Kurt Loder wrote in 2007 that "all five of the soldiers involved (in the rape and murder) were arrested and charged, and three have been tried and sentenced to 90, 100 and 110 years in prison."
 In addition, at the time of the film's release, the alleged ringleader, PFC Steven Dale Green, was being tried in a federal court in Kentucky, reportedly facing the death penalty.
 Since then all legal proceedings have completed.

 However, De Palma pointed out that the film itself is fictional; HDNet's lawyers told him he could not use anything real about the true event – he had to fictionalize it, and was not allowed to refer to the real event in any way.